Nosterx/browdi/readme.md

 ## Installation

-To install BrowDi, follow these steps:
+Debian (Ubuntu) package can be downloaded from the releases [page](https://github.com/Nosterx/browdi/releases).
+To build from source follow this steps:

 1. Make sure you have the Rust toolchain installed.
 If not, you can download and install it from the official Rust website: [Install Rust](https://www.rust-lang.org/tools/install).